vergiliu/vergiliu.github.io/_posts/udemy-aws.md

   - can be used in conjuction with versioning, and applied to current and previous versions
   - automate transitions to different tiers of storage
   - transition and expiration to XX from YY after number of days
+- Cross Region Replication
+  - can be used only when versioning is enabled, on both source and replication buckets
+  - the replicated S3 can be in a different tier
+  - only changes after enabling CRR are visible in the replicated bucket
+    - files in existing bucket are not replicated automatically, all subsequent updates are recorded
+  - won't replicate delete markers nor deletes of _individual_ versions
+- Transfer Acceleration
+  - upload directly to Edge Location which in turn uploads to S3

+#### CloudFront
+  - it is a global service - CDN
+  - Edge Location - location where content will be cached - not an AZ nor Region
+  - Origin: ec2, elb, s3, route53 - origin of files distributed towards cdn
+  - Distribution (name of CDN): collection of edge locations, name given to the CDN; it can have 2 types
+    - Web - use for websites
+    - RTMP for streaming / Adobe something
+  - edge location can be written to (see transfer acceleration)
+  - objects are cached for TTL (time to leave), can be invalidated - you will be charged
+  - access can be restricted using sign URLs or cookies
+  - in a Distribution we can add `Invalidations` in case we want to no longer cache certain content/files/file types

+#### Snowball
+- PB-scale data transfer 50 80TB
+- Snowball edge 100TB
+- Import and Export large amounts of data to S3

+#### Storage Gateway
+- connects an on-premise software appliance with AWS storage infra
+- virtual (VMWare or Hyper-V) or physical device as a Storage Gateway
+- 3 types :
+  - File Gateway (NFS, SMB) -> flat files, S3
+  - Volume Gateway (iSCSI) -> EBS snapshots to S3
+    - Stored Volumes -> store your primary data locally (on site)
+    - Cached Volumes -> minimize the need of your local storage, only actively used data is stored -> stores data to S3
+  - Tape Gateway - Virtual Tape Library -> archive data to cloud, virtual tapes to S3; directly to Glacier or Deep

 ### Database
 ### Security, Identity & Compliance
 ### Network & Content Delivery